-A proper solar power system design must be easy to do.
-It has the one very important aspect that some people sometimes do not understand.
+An effective solar power system design is easy to do.
+It has one important aspect that not all people always understand.

 I got interested in solar and I wanted to design and buy.
 I wanted a proper system.
 So I went to a friend of mine and he taught me a valuable lesson.